Make peak flow a habit!Asthma - make peak flow a habit; Reactive airway disease - peak flow; Bronchial asthma - peak flow

 Asthma is a disease that causes the airways of the lungs to swell and narrow.
 It leads to wheezing, shortness of breath, chest tightness, and coughi...

-Asthma attacks do NOT usually come on without warning.
+Asthma attacks do not usually come on without warning.
 Most times, they build slowly.
-Checking your peak flow can tell you if an attack is coming, maybe before you have any symptoms.
+Checking your peak flow can tell you if an attack is coming, sometimes before you have any symptoms.

-Peak flow can tell you how well you can blow air out of your lungs.
-If your airways are narrow and blocked due to asthma, your peak flow values drop.
+Peak flow can tell you how well you blow air out of your lungs.
+If your airways are narrowed and blocked due to asthma, your peak flow values drop.

 Write Down Your Peak Flow Numbers

-Write down your peak flow scores (number) on a chart or diary.
-Most times, these charts come with your peak flow meter.
-Make a copy of your chart to bring with you when you see your doctor.
+Write down your peak flow scores (numbers) on a chart or diary.
+Many brands of peak flow meters come with charts.
+Make a copy of your chart to bring with you when you see your health care provider.

 Next to your peak flow number also write:

-2. Steps you took if you had symptoms or your peak flow dropped
+- Steps you took if you had symptoms or your peak flow dropped.

-4. Any asthma triggers you were exposed to
+- Any asthma triggers you were exposed to.

 Use Your Peak Flow Meter Every Day

-Once you know your personal best, take your peak flow at these times:
+Once you know your personal best, take your peak flow at:

 - Every morning when you wake up, before you take medicine.
 Make this part of your daily morning routine.

-- When you are having asthma symptoms or an attack.
-Then take it again after you take medicine for the attack.
+- Again after you take medicine for the attack.
 This can tell you how bad your asthma attack is and if your medicine is working.

 Check to see which zone your peak flow number is in.
-Do what your doctor told you to do when you are in that zone.
+Do what your provider told you to do when you are in that zone.
 This information should be in your action plan.